shoeffner/mthesis/src/gaze_library.md

 @stosurvey2017 finds that about 70 % of 30,730 responses claim to be using (at least) Git for version control (followed by [Subversion](https://subversion.apache.org/) with about 10 %)[^stosurveylink].
+Of course this data has to be taken into account carefully, as most respondents are in some way users of the website [stackoverflow.com](https://stackoverflow.com), a programming related questions and answers website.
-This means that many people are already familiar with the tool and can easily join the project for collaboration without high entrance barriers.
+But the results mean that many people are already familiar with Git and can easily join the project and collaborate without having to overcome high entrance barriers like learning a new +VCS.

 [^stosurveylink]:
   [stackoverflow Developer Survey 2017](https://insights.stackoverflow.com/survey/2017)